 Love From Manenberg

-Long known as one of South Africa's most violent places, faith, fortitude and family help the people of Manenberg persevere and in many cases, prosper.
-Yet the community is singularly recognized in South African media for its social problems, which include unemployment, crime, substance abuse and above all, relentless gang violence.
+Known as one of South Africa's most violent places, faith, fortitude, and family help the people of Manenberg persevere and prosper.
+Still, the community is singularly recognized in South African media for its social problems, which include substance abuse and above all, relentless gang violence.
 According to the Western Cape government, Manenberg residents are three times more likely to be murdered than anywhere else in the country.

-I first photographed Manenberg in June 2011.
-Over the years, many individuals have opened their lives and shared their community with me with extraordinary candor, but I am particularly grateful to the Lottering, Pietersen, and Adams families, who have shared their lives with me with remarkable candor.
-The title of this series, “Love From Manenberg,” is in part a reference to the love each of these families embodies.
-The title also aptly describes the relationships I have formed with those pictured here, and others, while working in Manenberg.
+I first photographed Manenberg in 2011.
+I'm especially grateful to the women of the Lottering, Pietersen, and Adams families, who have shared their lives with me with remarkable candor.
+The title of this series, “Love From Manenberg,” describes the relationships I have formed with those pictured, and others, while working in Manenberg.